 At Command in Linux

-at is a command-line utility that allows you to schedule commands to be executed at a particular time.
+at is a command-line utility that allows you to schedule various commands and scripts to be executed automatically at a specific time and date.
 Jobs created with

 In this article, we will explain how to use